lovebrew/lovepotion/.github/ISSUE_TEMPLATE/bug_report.md

 ### **Relevant Code To Reproduce**
 [If you're able, please provide a sample of code that allows us to reproduce the bug.
 For longer snippets, please use a service similar to pastebin.]

-### **[Screenshots]**
+### **Screenshots**
 [If applicable, add screenshots to help explain your problem.
-The best way is by using rosalina to screenshot the 3DS or using the Switch capture button on supported applications and uploading the relevant images to a site such as imgur.]
+The best way is by using rosalina to screenshot the 3DS or using the Switch capture button on supported applications and uploading the relevant images to a site such as imgur.
+If no screenshots are applicable, please put **N/A**.]

 ### **System Info [Please complete the following information]:**
  - System: [e.g. 3DS, Switch]